 So, you've read about a bunch of great Yamaha acoustic guitars.
 Which one should you choose?
 It may be obvious.
 If not, here is some general advice.

-- Yamaha's JR1 and JR2 acoustics are great for kids and smaller players.
-Once they grow out of these little guitars and move up to something full-sized they can keep them around as travel instruments.
+- Yamaha's JR1 and JR2 acoustics are excellent for kids and smaller players.
+Once they grow out of these little guitars and move up to something full-sized, they can keep them around as travel instruments.

-If, for some strange reason, you are not impressed with Yamaha you can find great starter acoustics from brands like Fender, Epiphone, Ibanez and Washburn.
-The most important thing is to get a guitar you are really happy with, so if you find that in another brand go for it.
+If for some strange reason, you are not impressed with Yamaha you can find exceptional starter instruments from other top acoustic guitar brands for beginners like Fender, Epiphone, Ibanez, and Washburn.
+The most important thing is to get a guitar you are pleased with, so if you find that in another brand go for it.
 But when people ask for my recommendation I always point to Yamaha as making the best acoustic guitars for beginners.

 Going beyond this article, you can find many other great guitars in the Yamaha lineup.
 While the dreadnought body style of the FG Series is outstanding when it comes to playing comfort and sound projection, there is also the FS Series of smaller-bodied guitars with a Grand Auditorium design.

-If you are a super-serious beginner you may want to check out the Yamaha L Series.
-These are pro-level guitars for players who aren't messing around.
+If you are a super-serious beginner, you may want to check out the Yamaha L Series.
+These are pro-level acoustic guitars for players who aren't messing around.

 Whatever instrument you choose, you will never regret the decision to learn to play guitar.
-Having music in your life is a wonderful thing, and being able to create it yourself is priceless.
+Having music in your life is a beautiful thing, and being able to create it yourself is priceless.